miethe/pokedex/README.md

 6.  **Updating a Single Service (e.g., after backend code changes):**
     *   `docker-compose up --build -d backend`
     *   `podman-compose up --build -d backend`

+**Development Note:** The provided `docker-compose.yml` includes an optional volume mount for the `./frontend` directory.
+This allows you to make changes to HTML, CSS, JavaScript, or the locally cloned sprites in `frontend/assets/sprites` and see the changes reflected in your browser after a refresh, without needing to rebuild the `frontend` Docker image (`podman-compose up -d frontend`).
+For production builds, this volume mount should typically be removed, and the `COPY` instructions in `Dockerfile.frontend` will be used.

 ### Local Backend Development (Optional)